Jdka1/KanjiNet/README.md

 # Handwritten OCR for Kanji Characters

-Open-source research project developing a CNN OCR (optical character recognition) model that can identify handwritten Kanji and other Japanese characters.
+Open-source research project developing a CNN OCR (optical character recognition) dataset and model that can identify handwritten Kanji and other Japanese characters.

 ![Live use](IMG_4295.JPG)

+### Dataset
+`Machine_Learning/data`

 ## Procedure